-The sun’s energy has three parts: ultraviolet radiation, visible light (think rainbow!), and infrared radiation.
+The sun’s energy has three parts: ultraviolet radiation, visible light (think rainbow), and infrared radiation.
 Ultraviolet radiation is invisible to the human eye and has the shortest wavelength of the three types.
 It can break down the chemical bonds present in dyes and plays a large role in changing the color of wood floors or fading fabrics and artwork.

 How have you proven Indow window inserts block UV rays?

-We thought it was so cool when the owner of a Case Study house, homes commissioned by Art & Architecture Magazine after WW II, used Indow inserts in the clerestory windows without curtains to help protect artwork from fading.
+The owner of a Case Study house, homes commissioned by Art & Architecture Magazine after WW II, used Indow inserts in the clerestory windows without curtains to help protect artwork from fading.
 We’re in #26 and thrilled to be there.